rwblickhan/astro-rwblickhan.org/src/content/logs/books-2023.md

 75. *Paper Girls: The Complete Story*, Brian K. Vaughan & Cliff Chiang
 76. *The Mysteries*, Bill Watterson & John Kascht
 77. *Sir Gawain and the Green Knight* (trans.
 Brian Stone)
+78. *How to Think: A Survival Guide for a World at Odds*, Alan Jacobs

 ## Skimmed